vokimon/apunts/math/math-3n1.md

 ## The problem

-Given the function defined for the natural numbers^[ Notice that, even though, the original Collatz formulation, defines the odd branch as $3n+1$, the result is always even, and the next step always $n/2$.
+Given the function defined for the natural numbers:
-In this formulation, both steps are collapsed into one.]:

 $$
 f(n) = \begin{cases} \frac{n}{2} &\text{if } n \equiv 0 \pmod{2} \\\\[4px] \frac{3n+1}{2} & \text{if } n\equiv 1 \pmod{2} .\end{cases}
 $$

 	f(n) = (3n+1)/2 if n is odd; n/2 if n is even

+Notice that, even though, the original Collatz formulation, defines the odd branch as $3n+1$, the result is always even, and the next step always $n/2$.
+In this formulation, both steps are collapsed into one.]:

 Consider also the kth application of $f$ as $f^k(n)$.
 By definition $f^0(n) = n$